Comfortable Berríos skips free agency to stay with Blue Jays

-A two-time All Star, the 27-year-old right=hander said his decision was simplified by getting a brief experience of life in Toronto after the Blue Jays acquired him from Minnesota on July 30.
+A two-time All Star, the 27-year-old right(equals)hander said his decision was simplified by getting a brief experience of life in Toronto after the Blue Jays acquired him from Minnesota on July 30.

 He has up to $5 million in escalators for 2027 and ’28 that he can earn in 2025 and ’26: $1 million each for 300 and 350 innings combined and $500,000 apiece for 375 and 400.
 He also would earn $2 million for a Cy Young Award in each of those years, $1.5 million for second through fifth in the voting and $750,000 for sixth through 10th.